wesJchen/sdet-coding-challenge/README.md

 ## Setup

-This project will also require having `pipenv` to set up the virtual environment and install dependencies.
-Install `pipenv` (if already have, skip this step):
+To get started with this project, make sure you have `pipenv` installed to set up the virtual environment and install the necessary dependencies.
+If you don't have `pipenv` yet, follow the appropriate installation instructions:

 ```
 ## Windows:
   $ pip install pipenv